What to do

 - Service providers that enable residential transactions (such as rentals, leases, and home sales) including real estate agents, escrow agents, notaries, and title companies

-- Arborists, landscapers, pool maintenance, and gardeners, but only to maintain the habitability, sanitation, operation of businesses or residences, or for safety (such as fire safety or tree trimming to prevent a dangerous condition), and not for cosmetic purposes or upkeep
+- Arborists, landscapers, pool maintenance, and gardeners, but only to maintain the habitability, sanitation, operation of businesses or residences, or for safety (such as fire safety or tree trimming to prevent a dangerous condition)

 - Businesses providing mailing and shipping services, including post office boxes